clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 ## Code Overview

-Similar to the [first tutorial](../capture/) we include the Cross-Platform API:
+First we include the Cross-Platform API (as we did in the [first tutorial](../capture/)):
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API
 ```

-Next, we prepared a [very short helper library](../example.hpp) encapsulating basic OpenGL rendering and window management:
+Next, we prepare a [very short helper library](../example.hpp) encapsulating basic OpenGL rendering and window management:
 ```cpp
 #include "example.hpp"          // Include short list of convenience functions for rendering
 ```

 We also include the STL `<algorthm>` header for `std::min` and `std::max`.

-Next, we define a `state` struct and two helper functions. `state` and `register_glfw_callbacks` handle the pointcloud's rotation in the application, and `draw_pointcloud` makes all the OpenGL calls necessary to display the pointcloud.
+Next, we define a `state` struct and two helper functions:
+`state` and `register_glfw_callbacks` handle the pointcloud's rotation in the application
+`draw_pointcloud` makes all the OpenGL calls necessary to display the pointcloud.
 ```cpp
 // Struct for managing rotation of pointcloud view
 struct state { double yaw, pitch, last_x, last_y; bool ml; float offset_x, offset_y; texture tex; };